 Want to know which version (down to the build number) is installed on your computer?
-Learn here how to get your Windows 11 (or Windows 10) version and build number in the “About Windows” dialog, system settings and the command line.
+Learn here how to find your Windows 11 (or Windows 10) version and build number in the “About Windows” dialog, system settings and the command line.

 First, Tokyo Has 219 of Them